 - Compared to hallucinations, delusions tend to be more complicated, present a greater risk for behavioral disturbances and safety concerns, are typically more difficult to treat and represent a more obvious deterioration or decline in one’s condition.

 - Delusions can begin as generalized confusion at night.
 Over time, confusion can develop into clear delusions and behavioral disturbances during the day.

 - All forms of delusions can be seen with PD, although delusions of jealousy and persecution (like paranoia) are most widely reported and represent a greater challenge for treatment.
 These delusions can lead to aggression, which can pose a serious safety risk to the person with PD, family members and caregivers.

 - Paranoia can lead to medication noncompliance — a person refusing to take medications, believing they are poisonous or deadly.

-- Delusions can be associated with dementia.
+- Delusions can be associated with A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..
 As a result, people with delusions are often confused and extremely difficult to manage.
 In these cases, many caregivers require outside assistance.